-If you are an NAET Patient please print and sign the informed consent to treatment and read the instructions to the new patient (you do not need to print the instructions).
+If you are an NAET Patient please print and sign the informed consent to treatment and read the instructions to the new patient.
+You should bring this paperwork to your first appointment (you do not need to print the instructions).

 You should also read a copy of Say Goodbye to Illness by Devi Nambudripad before your first treatment.
 You can borrow a copy from your local library or buy one here.

 What to Expect During Your First Visit